joosejunsheng/js-centralized-wallet/README.md

 - **Message persistence**: Kafka messages are persistent and stored on disk.
 - **High availability**: Kafka replicates messages across multiple nodes for fault tolerance.
 - **Backpressure handling**: Kafka acts as a buffer to prevent overwhelming services, managing load spikes.
 - **At-least-once delivery**: Kafka guarantees at-least-once delivery of messages.
-You can use `snowflake_id` to prevent duplicate processing of messages.
+We can use `snowflake_id` to prevent duplicate processing of messages.

 ### 3. Create a Kafka Consumer like Transfer Service